saltedbones/Africology-and-African-American-Studies/pages/home.md

   I was able to reach out to any of the professors and  students in my department for guidance and help.
-Each professor encouraged me to dare to be different and encouraged me to excel regardless of circumstances. - NeShae Williams, CLA Class of '14
+Each professor encouraged me to dare to be different and encouraged me to excel regardless of circumstances. - NeShae Williams, Class of '14
 ---
 ### African American Studies at Temple

 We attract and produce world-class scholars in Black Studies, and have more African American students than any other University in the Northeast.
-Our faculty edits the Journal of Black Studies, the top journal in our field.
+Our faculty edits the Journal of Black Studies, the top peer-reviewed journal in our academic discipline.
 African American Studies is indisciplinary, and our courses emphasize a variety of subjects including literature, history, art and social science.
 We are global and comparative, and we study people of African descent wherever they live - whether it be from America, the Carribbean, Europe, South America or Africa.
 Our courses and programs are Afrocentric, meaning that we explore academic topics from the standpoint of African agency.

 ### First in Our Field